|Justice Ruth Bader Ginsburg|

 A CNN/ORC International poll taken recently indicates improvement in the approval rate of the health care law.
 On the individual mandate, 47 percent favor and 51 percent are opposed.
 The huge difference comes along partisan lines with 71 percent of Democrats in favor and 78 percent of Republicans against.
 The Tea Party has been a vociferous foe of the law, and anything else that Obama has proposed, making one wonder over the substance of the opposition.

-In a new Gallup poll around 60 percent said the healthcare bill would make things better for the uninsured, and 56 percent said it would benefit lower-income families.
-However, 44 percent believe the bill would make things worse for the U.S. as a whole.
-Gallup says “The bottom line is that Americans perceive this to be a Medicare-type bill – a welfare bill mainly aimed at helping poor people and those without insurance.”
+poll around 60 percent said the healthcare bill would make things better for the uninsured, and 56 percent said it would benefit lower-income families.
+However, 44 percent believe the bill would make things worse for the Gallup as a whole.
+U.S. says “The bottom line is that Americans perceive this to be a Medicare-type bill – a welfare bill mainly aimed at helping poor people and those without insurance.”
 Duh…isn’t that what caring people do?
+Gallup

 In a doctor’s appointment last week, a medical technician told me that Obama’s Health Care Law would cap physicians’ income.
 I have researched this pretty thoroughly and find nothing to substantiate the claim but if it is so, the provision should be removed.
 And there are other complaints from the docs that are legitimate re. their payments from insurance and Medicare that must be addressed or we stand to lose the basic foundation of our medical care system.

 Every time I check my Medicare payments to my doctors, I cringe because they look like something you would expect from a bargain basement sale.
 It is very embarrassing but I rarely hear a complaint unless I bring it up, which I do regularly.
 Physicians also think their top concerns for cutting costs are not taken into consideration.
 They are:

 · Fixing the flawed gov. formula for calculating their reimbursements